harness-community/python-pipeline-samples/docs/build.md

          - Username - Docker hub username
          - Secret Token - [Check out how to create docker PAT](DockerPat.md)
        - Connect to Provider
-         - Choose connect through harness platform
+         - Choose to connect through the Harness Platform
          - It will take sometime to verify your credentials.
   - Image: `python:3.10.6-alpine`
   - Shell: `Sh`